nikhil27gargeya/nikhil27gargeya.github.io/Backend.md

 main difference between SSE and long polling is that with SSE there is a single connection open for multiple data updates, while long polling opens a new connection for each update

 Authentication:
+verification of the identity of an individual or device before granting access to a specific resource or system most basic form is username and password combination, but past this there is:
+MFA
+OTP
+Biometrics

+Authorization: